How to Enable or Disable Delete to Recycle Bin Confirmation Dialog in Windows 11

 Option 2Use Group Policy Editor

-Option 2: Use Group Policy Editor (Admin privileges required) This method works for everyone on the computer or specific groups, and applies to all your hard drives and partitions.
+Option 2: Use Group Policy Editor (Admin privileges required) This method functions for all computer users or specific groups, applying to every hard drive and partition.

 User Configuration > Administrative Templates > Windows Components > File Explorer